-Our next Graduation Ceremony will be held on Friday 18 August 2023.
-If you are eligible to attend this ceremony, you will be sent an invitation to register.
+Our next Auckland Graduation Ceremony will be held on Friday 28 August 2026 at the Auckland Town Hall.
+Registrations for this ceremony are now open.
+When you are eligible to graduate, you will receive an invitation to graduate email with a unique link.

 All graduands from our Auckland International Campus have the option to attend a graduation ceremony in Auckland or in Dunedin.
 You can select the ceremony you want to attend when you register.
 Read more about the Dunedin ceremony here.